 Students may participate in the relaxed dress code, which is "Spirit Day" dress code, when it is announced as such in advance.
 If a student chooses to participate, they must follow acceptable attire as described.
-If a student cannot follow this code as it is described or chooses not to participate, they must remain in the regular dress code.
+If a student cannot follow this code as it is described or chooses not to participate, they must wear the regular dress code uniform.
 Those students who come to school inappropriately dressed will be sent home until acceptable adjustments are made.

-- JCA apparel must be represented in the student's top (shirt, jersey, warm-up top, and sweatshirt). - Bottoms may be slacks, jeans, sweatpants, shorts (6-inch inseam or greater). - · Boxer or pajama-style shorts and pants are not allowed, whether they contain a JCA logo or not.

-The following clothing is not acceptable on regular dress code days, dress-up days, or Spirit Days:

-- Cargo pants/shorts

-- torn, cut-off jeans, shorts, or pants

-- stretch or stirrup pants
+- JCA apparel must be represented in the student's top (shirt, jersey, warm-up top, and sweatshirt). - Bottoms may be slacks, jeans, sweatpants, shorts (5/6-inch inseam or greater). - Boxer or pajama-style shorts and pants and leggings are not allowed, whether they contain a JCA logo or not. - The following clothing is not acceptable on regular dress code days, dress-up days, or Spirit Days: - Cargo pants/shorts - torn, cut-off jeans, shorts, or pants - leggings or stirrup pants

-- tank tops, bare midriffs

-- low-cut or backless apparel

-- flip flops, backless shoes

-- any clothing that is excessively tight fitting
+- tank tops, bare midriffs - low-cut or backless apparel - shorts that are inappropriately short in length - Flip flops, boots, sandals, backless shoes, slippers, Crocs, or half-back Uggs - any clothing that is excessively/inappropriately tight fitting